FZenhas/automation-warmup-final-project/README.md

-# Final Project – Test Automation with Playwright
+# Final Project – Test Automation Warm-Up with Playwright

+This is my final project of the course **"Test Automation Warm-Up with Playwright"** at **Mindera Code Academy**.

+This project aims to provide test coverage of the core Store features, including **Inventory, Catalog, Cart, Payment, and Orders**.

 ## Base URL for Tests
 The automated tests are designed to run against the following base website: